The Robust Minimal Controllability Problem: Preliminaries and Terminology

-Conversely, given a structural matrix $\bar{A}$ and a solution $\bar{b}'$ to the single-input minimal structural controllability problem, for almost all numerical instances $A$ satisfying the structural pattern of $\bar{A}$, then almost all numerical instances satisfying the structural pattern of $\bar{b}'$ are solutions to the MCP associated with $A$. $\diamond$ \end{proposition}
+where $\bar{B}$ and $\bar B'$ denote the structural matrix associated with $B$ and $B'$, respectively.
+Conversely, given a structural matrix $\bar{A}$ and a solution $\bar{B}'$ to the MSCP, for almost all numerical instances $A$ satisfying the structural pattern of $\bar{A}$, then almost all numerical instances satisfying the structural pattern of $\bar{B}'$ are solutions to the MCP associated with $A$. $\diamond$ \end{proposition}

-Finally, we emphasize that the solution to the MSCP has been fully explored in \cite{PequitoJournal} and can be determined recurring to polynomial complexity algorithms; more precisely, $\mathcal O(n^3)$ where $n$ is the dimension of the state space.